raoulx24/work.trivy/docs/main-doc.md

 ## Trivy Reports

-All Trivy Reports can be seen in three ways, Overview mode (in Home), Inspect mode (Browse) and Detailed.
+All Trivy Reports can be seen in three ways: Overview mode (in Home), Inspect mode (Browse) and Detailed.
 All of them are explained as follows.

 > **Note:** All examples in this documentation are from Vulnerability Reports pages, as all Trivy Reports related pages are similar as layout and functionalities